 Four of Hull's runners finished in the top 21 in the 2013 NYSCTC championships and all four earned a spot on the all-conference team.
 Adam Pfander '16 made the all-region team and qualified for the NCAA championships.

 Hamilton enjoyed three straight top-five finishes at the NYSCTC championships from 1998 to 2000, including third place in 1999.
-James Grebey '12 and Hashem Zikry '13 made the 2011 NYSCTC All-Conference team based on their performance at that year's conference championships.
-Hamilton has placed in the top 10 five times at regionals, including eighth in 1998, 2000 and 2007, and 10th twice.
+The Continentals have been in the top 10 six times at regionals, with a top finish of eighth place on four occasions.

 Hull's program also focuses on solid academic performance.
-Grebey, Rob Hayden '14, Will Robertson '14, Dylan Thayer '13, Todd Woodworth '12 and Zikry were 2011 NESCAC Fall All-Academic selections.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing at his institution.
-Hull's squad has earned a USTFCCCA all-academic team award in each of the past four years.
+Five of his athletes were 2014 NESCAC Fall All-Academic Team selections.
+Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
+Hull's squad has earned seven straight USTFCCCA team all-academic honors.

 Hull earned bachelor's and master's degrees from Frostburg State University.
 He resides in New Hartford with his wife Ellen and their daughters, Emily and Juliet.